jaericho/jaericho.github.io/_posts/2016-04-01-How-to-do-a-Proper-Installer.md

 ---
 layout: post
-title: "Howto: a Proper Installer"
+title: "How to do a Proper Installer"
 date: 2016-04-01 10:00:00 -0600
 categories: [Windows]
 tags: [Bitvise, Install]